le-goff-benoit/myBucketList/README.md

 - [X] Attached to this unit in the resources section is a .zip file containing a file called homepage.html.
 Download and uncompress the .zip then open the homepage.html file in Atom.
 It includes HTML comments to indicate which parts within the <body> tag are for the application.html.erb layout and which are for the home/index.html.erb view.
 Extract these sections and put them into the appropriate places in application.html.erb and the home/index.html.erb view.
 Be careful not to remove the <%= yield %> tag in application.html.erb!

 - [X] For each of the view files created in task 1 for the style guide, replace its contents with the contents from the matching static HTML file within the public/ folder.
-For each view, this should be the <main> element and it's contents, within <body>.
+For each view, this should be the "<main>" element and it's contents, within <body>.